On the Western tip of the island of

 next to the technological museum, which is worth

-museum was created by Erhard Diller, and it is
+by Erhard Diller, and it is more then just a

-more then just a museum.
-Exhibitions show how
+museum.
+Exhibitions show how dolls and toys were

-dolls and toys were exploited by regimes for
+exploited by regimes for brainwashing of

-brainwashing of children.
+children.
 There is also the Phaenomenta

 Museum